 So why is this so important?
 Because roughly one-third of all Google searches have a local intent, and Google prioritizes their list-based results.
 Many businesses simply keep the most basic information on their listing, but you can take this a step further by optimizing it.
 Start by including a unique business description with relevant keywords.
 Add high-quality photos, and be sure that your contact information is consistent with your website details.

 Direct mail is the process of using physical mail to attract leads.
 This is an old school form of marketing and advertising, and many people don’t realize that it’s thriving now more than ever.
 According to one study, direct mail created stronger brand emotions than other forms of marketing.
 And in 2016, the Data & Marketing Association found that customer response to direct mail had increased by 43% compared to the year prior.

 You can target your ideal local customers using the “Every Door Direct Mail” tool on the USPS website.
+Here is an EDDM guide to follow in case you’re unsure as to how it works or if you want tips to make your campaign stand out.
 Design attractive custom printed envelopes, and considering incporating QR codes.
 What’s most important is that you use codes that allow you to track the success of your campaign; with an integrated strategy, this is easier than ever.
 Take a look at these successful direct mail campaigns for some inspiration.

 Create Hyperlocal Blog Content

 Search engine optimization plays an important role in where your business appears in search results pages, on both a local and a national scale.
 No matter what your business does, it’s important for you to have a blog.
 A blog improves your SEO, broadens your reach, and improves your thought leadership on a particular topic.